-The TBP module provides sound enrichment with the aim of surrounding the tinnitus sound with a neutral sound which is easily ignored.
+The TBP module provides sound enrichment intending to surround the tinnitus sound with a neutral sound which is easily ignored.
 Sound enrichment is an important component of most approaches to tinnitus management, such as tinnitus retraining therapy (TRT).

 To assist habituation to tinnitus, this needs to be audible.
-The ideal level of the TBP module, therefore, should be set so that it starts to blend with the tinnitus, and so that you can hear both your tinnitus as well as the sound used
+The ideal level of the TBP module, therefore, should be set so that it starts to blend with the tinnitus, and so that you can hear both your tinnitus as well as the sound used.

-In a majority of instances, the TBP module can also be set to mask the tinnitus sound, so to provide temporary relief by introducing a more pleasant and controllable sound source.
+In most instances, the TBP module can also be set to mask the tinnitus sound, to provide temporary relief by introducing a more pleasant and controllable sound source.